I love to learn new crafts and are always on the lookout for new products and ideas to make crating easier for the crafting community

 The infusible Transfer sheets are used to impress your design onto the mug.
 They are the same material that is used in the large infusible transfer sheet, just cut to size to fit the mugs.
 This saves you time and waste.
 But you can use the larger sheets and cut them to size to fit your mug designs.

 Cricut Infusible Ink transfer sheets employ a process known as dye sublimation.
-Sublimation is simply the process by which a solid change to a gas without first becoming a liquid.
+Sublimation is simply the process by which a solid changes to a gas without first becoming a liquid.

 What Cricut has done is to put a solid dye that can sublimate (with the help of a very hot heat press like the Mug Press) into their Infusible Ink transfer sheets and Infusible Ink markers & pens.